Monday, February 1, 2010

 "Road to heaven" by lightproofbox.com

 Since heaven is where God is, it is also where believers will be for all eternity.
 We are told in the bible to make preparations for heaven (Matt 6:19-20).
 Heaven is essentially the presence of God and where believers will dwell with him (Rev 21:3).
 Even from the very beginning, God's intention was to have fellowship with the human race.
+Heaven is often depicted as a place where everything we have desired on earth is fulfilled to an ultimate degree.

 "They say in heaven, love comes first" - Belinda Carlisle